sunnihuu/cdw-public/Version-Control/README.md

 ## Git and GitHub

-Welcome to this comprehensive tutorial on version control!
-This guide will walk you through the fundamentals of Git, its history, and how it's used professionally in modern software development.
+Welcome to this tutorial on version control.
+This guide will walk you through the fundamentals of Git.

 ---